Webull Options Trading Levels

 Approval Levels

-Here is a breakdown of how Webull classifies each of the available levels.
+Here is how Webull defines each level.

 Webull Level 1 Options